metio/terraform-provider-k8s/docs/data-sources/flows_netobserv_io_flow_collector_v1beta1_manifest.md

 - `ca_cert` (Attributes) 'caCert' defines the reference of the certificate for the Certificate Authority (see [below for nested schema](#nestedatt--spec--exporters--kafka--tls--ca_cert))
 - `enable` (Boolean) Enable TLS
-- `insecure_skip_verify` (Boolean) 'insecureSkipVerify' allows skipping client-side verification of the server certificate.If set to 'true', the 'caCert' field is ignored.
+- `insecure_skip_verify` (Boolean) 'insecureSkipVerify' allows skipping client-side verification of the server certificate.
+If set to 'true', the 'caCert' field is ignored.
 - `user_cert` (Attributes) 'userCert' defines the user certificate reference and is used for mTLS (you can ignore it when using one-way TLS) (see [below for nested schema](#nestedatt--spec--exporters--kafka--tls--user_cert))

 <a id="nestedatt--spec--exporters--kafka--tls--ca_cert"></a>